For your convenience, below are important forms and documents to help you easily manage your health coverage.

 - Keystone 65 HMO Electronic Funds Transfer (EFT) Form

 - Personal Choice 65 PPO Electronic Funds Transfer (EFT) Form

 - Select Option PDP Electronic Funds Transfer (EFT) Form

-Below are the disenrollment forms available to you.
+If you’d like to switch or leave your current health plan, below are the disenrollment forms available to you.
+Not all plan changes require a form, and there are only certain times of year that you can switch plans throughout the year.
 Please read these important instructions regarding requesting disenrollment from the plan.

 Medicare Advantage disenrollments

 When can I make changes to my Medicare coverage?